 Most cannabis growers will tell you that the seedling phase is the most important of all the stages of cannabis plants’ life.
 Royal Queen Seeds recommends that whether you are growing marijuana from seeds or from a clone plant, the hands-on part of cultivating cannabis starts when the plants are still in their seedling phase.
 A crucial part of the seedling phase is when you will transplant your juvenile plants to a larger pot or in their final pots.
 If you get this stage wrong the growth of your plants could be lost.

-Why is it important to care for cannabis seedlings?
+Why is it important to care for marijuana seedlings?

-After germination or after cutting a clone from the parent plant, the seedling needs a place to take root.
-The objective is the development of a healthy root system or root zone.
-If your seedlings find it hard to grow this now, it’s likely they will never be able to recover it is also more likely that your seeds won’t reach their full growth potential.
+After germination or after cutting a clone from the parent plant, the seedling requires a space to root.
+The objective is the growth of a healthy root zone or root system.
+If your sprout find it hard to grow this now, it’s most likely that they will never be able to recover it is also more likely that your seeds won’t reach their full potential in terms of growth.
 Some seedlings that fail this early might not even grow at all.
 Therefore when you buy marijuana seeds, you need to ensure that your seeds are fresh and viable so that these will sprout or germinate.